-Today, Taroudant is an important hub in southern Morocco well known for its handicrafts, jewellery design, Berber crafts and woodwork.
-Within the walled inner city there are two main squares - Place Assarag (Place Alaouyine) and Place Talmoklate (Place en Nasr) - which mark the centre of town, with the main souq area between them.
-The pedestrian area of Place Assarag is the centre of activity, and comes alive in late afternoon as the sun's heat eases off and people come out to promenade.
+For those who wish to visit again the souq, the pedestrian area of Place Assarag is the centre of activity, and comes alive in late afternoon as the sun's heat eases off and people come out to promenade.
 Lately it has seen the return of performers such as storytellers, snake charmers and musicians - as in Marrakesh's Jemaa el-Fnaa, but on a smaller scale.
-Following lunch at Dar Igdad we spend a few lazy hours in the gardens around our riads, or you may wish to take a stroll around the Taroudant souq.